foraker/heroku-scaler/README.md

 It exposes 3 simple rake tasks that can be called from the free [Heroku Scheduler](https://elements.heroku.com/addons/scheduler).

 This is perfect for applications that see heavy use during known times of the day or week.
 For example, we have some customers with business systems that see 99.9% of their traffic during regular business hours on the weekdays.
 Since Heroku charges for dynos based on the number of seconds the dynos are running, scaling down application dynos during off-peak times can mean big savings.
-Running your larger dyno setup during the 25% of normal business hours can save a bundle!
+Running your larger dyno setup only during business hours - which is only 25% of the time - can save a bundle!
 There are other tools that purport to do this but they often charge money and have, in our experience, been poorly supported.

 ## Commands